 I hope you've found my rambling useful, what I will suggest is that when your finished, get someone to go over it and look through it.
 That way you can get a sense of what a third party might think of it, also if you're at school or college get tutors to help if you're really stuck.
 Best of luck but keep asking if you need to and I'll get back to you as soon as I can!

-Other information: I deferred my place and took a gap year before starting at Kingston.
+Other information: I deferred my place and took a gap year before starting at Kingston for my BA in Fine Art.
+I graduated in 2013 and started my MA in Media & Communications, also at Kingston.
 I am a Kingston University student ambassador.
 I chose Kingston because... it offered me the right environment for me to expand in.
 The course gave me freedom to practise my interests and offered me more facilities and guidance than other universities.
-I also fell in love with the town; it felt right to me and it was somewhere I could easily picture myself being.
-There was a new but familiar feeling to...
+I also fell in love with the town; it felt right ...